Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.01 - Installation and Transition

-+ A. Incoming executive officers shall be installed through the formal fraternity ritual during the next-to-last regular meeting of the term in which they were elected.
++ A. Incoming executive officers shall be installed through the formal Fraternity Ritual during the penultimate regular meeting of the term in which they were elected.

 + B. Incoming executive officers shall attend the remaining Executive Board meetings of the semester with the outgoing Executive Board.

-+ C. The incoming and outgoing Chapter Executive Boards will hold a transition retreat before the first Chapter Meeting of the spring semester.
++ C. The incoming and outgoing Chapter Executive Boards will hold a transition retreat before the first Chapter Meeting of the Spring semester.

-+ D. The executive officer’s term will be from January 1st to December 31st.
++ D. The executive officers' term will be from January 1st to December 31st.

-+ E. Executive officers can serve more than one term.
++ E. Executive officers shall have no term limit.

 ### Section 1.02 - Election Procedures